morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 [Linux Driver for USB WiFi Adapters that use the RTL8812AU Chipset](https://github.com/morrownr/8812au-20210629)

 The rtl8812au chipset is an aging chipset that will likely never be supported by an in-kernel driver which leaves users dependent on Realtek to release future out-of-kernel source code.
 This makes buying adapters based on this chipset somewhat risky for Linux users.
 The market for USB WiFi adapters has seen a switch over the last few years from this chipset to the rtl8812bu chipset for adapters in the AC1200 class.
 Not many rtl8812au adapters remain available on the market.
 The above driver is a good quality driver but the question is, how long will Realtek continue to release out-of-kernel source code for this chipset.
-The preferred solution is for Realtek to support an in-kernel Linux Wireless Standards compliant driver but I have seen no indication this will happen.
+The preferred solution is for Realtek to support an in-kernel Linux Wireless Standards compliant driver.

 The Good: